AttackPattern/CSharpAnalytics/README.md

 Our goal is to support all major C# platforms.
 Right now we have project files for:

 * Windows 8 Store applications (Visual Studio 2012, Measurement Protocol, AutoMeasurement)
-* .NET 4.5 applications (Visual Studio 2012, Urchin & Measurement Protocol)
+* .NET 4.5 applications (Visual Studio 2012, Measurement Protocol)

 Windows Store support is the most complete as it includes a sample app and an AutoMeasurement implementation that provides a plug-in-and-go solution.